zcsys/Experiment137/readme.md

 #### Experiment 4: 270 Balls
 * Taichi PoC
+* nn2: Simple feed-forward network with 2 hidden layers using ReLU, where the first hidden layer has 4x expansion from the input layer, and the second hidden layer goes back to 1x, finally transformed into the output layer with tanh
-* Monad653: Monad with 16 input and 9 output neurons, controlled by a simple feed-forward architecture with 2 hidden layers using ReLU, first of 16 and second of 12 neurons, governed by 593 parameters
+* Monad6105: Monad with 16 input and 9 output neurons, controlled by an nn2,
+						 governed by 2281 parameters
 * Spatial partitioning
-* Color-based periodic table and molecular interactions
 * Autogenetic breeding

 #### Experiment 5: LUCA